Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard)

 \subsection{Replacing Finite Sets by Cofinite Sets}

-In this section we show the lower bound for \AntiFactorR{\Ex} as stated in \cref{lem:dec:lbAntiFactorR} based on an intermediate result from \cite{MarxSS21}.
-There they show a lower bound for the following intermediate problem. \begin{definition}[\BFR (Definition~4.1 in \cite{MarxSS21})] Let $B\subseteq \SetN$ be fixed of finite size. $G=(V_S\dotcup V_C, E)$ is an instance of \emph{\BFactorRelation} if all nodes in $V_S$ are labeled with set $B$ and all nodes $v \in V_C$ are labeled with a relation $R_v$ that is given as a truth table such that the following holds: \begin{enumerate} \item Let $I(v)$ be the set of edges incident to $v$ in $G$.
-Then $R_v \subseteq 2^{I(v)}$. \item There is an even $c_v>0$ such that for all $x \in R_v$ we have $\hw(x)=c_v$. \end{enumerate} A set $\widehat E \subseteq E$ is a \emph{solution} for $G$ if (1) for $v\in V_S$: $\deg_{\widehat E}(v) \in B$ and (2) for $v \in V_C$: $I(v)\cap \widehat E \in R_v$. \BFR is the problem of deciding if such an instance has a solution. \\ We call $V_S$ the set of \emph{simple} nodes and $V_C$ the set of \emph{complex} nodes. \end{definition} We use the following lower bound and the restrictions to the graph as a starting point for our construction. \begin{lemma}[Corollary~4.7 and 4.8 in the full version of \cite{MarxSS21}] Let $B \subseteq \SetN$ be a fixed and finite set.
+In this section, we prove \cref{lem:dec:lbAntiFactorR}, i.e., the lower bound for \AntiFactorR{\Ex}, based on a lower bound from \cite{MarxSS21} for the intermediate problem \BFR. \begin{definition}[\BFR (Definition~4.1 in \cite{MarxSS21})] Let $B\subseteq \SetN$ be fixed of finite size. $G=(V_S\dotcup V_C, E)$ is an instance of \emph{\BFactorRelation (\BFR)} if all nodes in $V_S$ are labeled with set $B$ and all nodes $v \in V_C$ are labeled with a relation $R_v$ that is given as a truth table such that the following holds: \begin{enumerate} \item Let $I(v)$ be the set of edges incident to $v$ in $G$.
+Then $R_v \subseteq 2^{I(v)}$. \item There is an even $c_v>0$ such that for all $x \in R_v$ we have $\hw(x)=c_v$. \end{enumerate} A set $\widehat E \subseteq E$ is a \emph{solution} for $G$ if (1) for $v\in V_S$: $\deg_{\widehat E}(v) \in B$ and (2) for $v \in V_C$: $I(v)\cap \widehat E \in R_v$. \BFR is the problem of deciding if such an instance has a solution. \\ We call $V_S$ the set of \emph{simple} nodes and $V_C$ the set of \emph{complex} nodes. \end{definition} We use the corresponding lower bound for \BFR and the restrictions to the graph as a starting point for our construction. \begin{lemma}[Corollaries~4.7 and 4.8 in the full version of \cite{MarxSS21}] Let $B \subseteq \SetN$ be a fixed and finite set.